 Hello Friends, In this Blog Post I am going to let you know about a few more interview questions of core java related to Abstract Classes and Interfaces.

-Core java interview questions covers all the important questions of the topics mentioned above.
+Core java interview questions cover all the important questions of the topics mentioned above.

-These core java interview questions is a great help to remember all the important highlights and important topics from each java chapter.
+These core java interview questions are a great help to remember all the important highlights and important topics from each java chapter.

 These interview questions will surely help to understand a few very confusing concepts in java.

 How can you force your programmers to implement only the features of your class?

 We can do it by writing an abstract class or an interface.

 Can you declare a class as abstract and final also?